 “How was the flight?”

-“She’s buying us breakfast.
+“She’s buying breakfast.
 She wanted me to say she missed you.
-Did you get any good photos?”
+Did you get any good pictures?”

 Jay showed Dan his camera’s digital screen.
-“Look, these masked dancers lead you to this circle of hundreds of people.
+“Look, these masked dancers lead to this circle of monks.
 They walk, they chant—it’s like the Kaaba, but there’s a bird in the middle.
-That’s why my framing is wonky, there are massive birds everywhere and Sheridanians are emphatic about not taking pictures of them.
+That’s why my framing is wonky, there are birds everywhere and Sheridanians are emphatic about not photographing them.
 Here, this statue is actual size, maybe even a little small.”

 “Whoa.”
 Dan compared the statue to pine trees in the background.
 “It must be eight feet tall.”

-“It represents the Biggest Bird, a local folk hero who’s twenty feet tall.
-That’s not a toddler it’s cradling, it’s a full-grown man, the first man, Nemo.
+“It represents the Biggest Bird, a local folk hero.
+It’s not coddling a toddler, that’s a grown man, the first man, Nemo.
 It’s just not-to-scale.”
-Jay skipped to a picture of Virgil Jango Skyy.
+Jay skipped to a photo of Virgil Jango Skyy.
 “I’ve never seen anything like Sheridan.
 You’ve got to go, Dan.
-You know more about religion than I do.
-Let’s explore this, together.”
+You know more about religion than I do.”

 “She’s bringing buns from across the street.”
-Dan led Jay to the window to overlook the diner.
-“There she is.
-See?”
+Dan led Jay to the window overlooking the diner.
+“There she is.”

 “She looks happy,” said Jay.
 Faith bounced on her toes waiting at the crosswalk with a bag of buns.
 “How are you, Dan?
 Are you feeling alright?”

 “Oh, you know.”
-Dan sucked at one gloved finger.
+Dan sucked a gloved finger.
 “Not great.”

-As Faith crossed the street she noticed Dan and Jay at the window.
+As Faith crossed the street she saw Dan and Jay at the window.
 “Hey!
 JayJay!”
-In the distracted moment a speeding bus ran the red light and almost hit her head-on.
+A speeding bus ran the red light and almost hit her head-on.
 Faith leapt to safety with a yelp.
 When her adrenaline wore off, she laughed and finished crossing the street.

 Then she was struck by lightning.
-She left only a scorch mark on the sidewalk.
+She left only a scorch on the sidewalk.